3 dead in scaffolding collapse at Dilworth construction site: Officials - NewsBreak

 Houston-based Hanover Dilworth Construction has also worked at the construction site.

-Charlotte Fire is also on the scene and said they were at a construction site and had responded to a scaffolding collapse.
-Fire officials said another update could be expected today and that the incident happened on the interior of the building.
+Charlotte Fire was also on the scene and said they were at a construction site and had responded to a scaffolding collapse.

-All work at the construction site has come to a complete stop, CFD said during a news briefing that was held just outside the construction site.
+All work at the construction site came to a complete stop, CFD said during a news briefing that was held just outside the construction site.

 CMPD and OSHA are conducting the investigation, which remains active.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

-Note: EDITOR’S NOTE: This article was updated with the corrected address of the accident, name of correct property and management company.